Jersey Tiger MothsIdentify It > Moth Section > Jersey Tiger Moths >

 Size: Wingspan approximately 60mm

 Distribution: Found in the Channel Isles, the Isle of Wight and in Devon and Dorset.
-Also a small population in London, thought to have been started by a single egg-laying female in 2004 (source Tony Canning).
+A growing population in London is thought to have been started by a single egg-laying female in 2004 (source: Tony Canning).
+Also a well established population in north Kent.
+This moth seems to be one of the winners of climate change and is expanding its range.

 Months seen: June to September